 - University of Utah (B.S., magna cum laude, 1983)

 - American College of Real Estate Lawyers (Member)

-- Phoenix Community Alliance (Member of Board of Directors, Executive Committee, Vice Chair, and Chair elect)
+- Phoenix Community Alliance (Chair of the Board of Directors and Executive Committee)

 - Valley Partnership (Former Member of Board of Directors)

 - Habitat for Humanity, Central Arizona (Former Member of Board of Directors, Executive Committee, and Advisory Council)